teslar0ssa/gigabyte-x870e-aorus-elite-wifi7-linux/README.md

 I tried to avoid RGB in this build as much as possible, unlike my gaming rig which looks like unicorn vomit, but alas the market dictated otherwise.
 I ended up with some Corsair Dominator Platnium RGB RAM as it was something like $60 or $80 cheaper than non-RGB RAM.
 (Also, after getting this PC working I learned that my cat seemed to miss the RGB of my old system that used to be here as he seemed pleased to stare at the RAM in unicorn vomit mode while dozing off...many apologies to you, Sagan, for taking away your joy for a few months.)
 As a side effect of wanting to be able to control the RGB of this RAM, I also enabled the ability see the RAM module temp sensors and dim the annoying GEFORCE RTX logo on my 3080 FE card that defaults to a brightness level I can only describe as "the sun."

 First off I'll note that I had quite a bit of issues with the RPM Fusion abd Flatpak/Flathub versions.
 I just snagged the latest Linux amd64 build [from their OpenRGB.org home page](https://openrgb.org/releases.html) and it worked fine, the latest version may change over time of course.
-I'm running `openrgb_1.0rc1_x86_64_f40_1fbacde.rpm` currently and everything works as expected, for whatever that's worth.
+As of 05-AUG-25 I'm running the "Linux amd64 (AppImage)" Pipeline (Experimental) build of OpenRGB available from [https://openrgb.org/releases.html](https://openrgb.org/releases.html) and everything works as expected, for whatever that's worth.
+At the time of this writing, that's build `4639833b`.
+Switching to the Pipeline build lets me control the motherboard RGB that wasn't working before and mentioned below.

 The RGB/temp sensors for these seem to live ont eh `i2c` bus and just need a litle help getting enabled:
 ```